 Here are some of the most “liked” suggestions:

 - Find a friendly audience member, establish eye contact, and exchange smiles. ~ Bonnie James

 - If possible, meet and greet your learners and chat with them over a coffee before the session begins; much easier to train to a group who are not ‘strangers.’ ~ Adrian Hanson, LL.B, TAP.cert, MLPI

 - Tell a humorous story! ~ Sangameshwar S. Abhinapu

-- Self-depreciating humor at the start is good for both audience and facilitator!
+- Self-depreciating humor at the start is good for both the audience and the facilitator!
 For instance, “My mother told me to put on a jacket to show respect; now that I have shown you my respect I am taking off this jacket!”
 After this, I know I have the audience and I’m relaxed. ~ Herman de Vries

 - Stop thinking about yourself and focus on the participants.
 How can you connect with them?
 Help them connect with each other?
-Get them to verbalize their interests, concerns or passions?
+Get them to verbalize their interests, concerns, or passions?
 Even though you are presenting information and training others, you are not the star of the show.
 It’s all about the learners. ~ Jeanne Etcheverry

-- Have a back up plan for the “just in case” times like when equipment doesn’t work. ~ Angel Hodsdon
+- Have a backup plan for the “just in case” times like when equipment doesn’t work. ~ Angel Hodsdon

 - Play a short video related to the topic as they start to come in and throw some comments, it encourages the audience to start talking and helps the facilitator to establish a rapport fairly quickly. ~ Samer al Aghawani